Possible Breast Augmentation Complications & Risks

 - Wrong choice of implant size.
 Sometimes it is too big, but more commonly too small.
 This can be markedly reduced by a proper preoperative evaluation as well as experience.
-Dr. Cruise developed the "Look You Want" interactive diagram to help his patients select the breast attributes they wish to obtain with breast augmentation surgery.
+Joseph T Cruise, MD developed the "Look You Want" interactive diagram to help his patients select the breast attributes they wish to obtain with breast augmentation surgery.
 During your consultation you will also try on specially designed bras filled with various volumes that closely imitate what you could look like after surgery.
 This helps tremendously to determine what size is best for you.
 Read more in this article titled "I wish I went bigger."

 - Asymmetry and/or implant mal position.
 One or both sides may be affected.
 More frequently just one side.

 - Capsular contracture.
 This is when thick scar tissue forms over the implant making the breast feel hard.
 Read More.

 - Nipple sensory changes.
 This is common right after surgery but usually goes away.
 Often, the nipple is hypersensitive for the first 6 weeks after the procedure and may be quite erect.
 This will go away with time.

 - Infection.
 Because an implant is a foreign body, infection is always a consideration.
 To avoid this, most plastic surgeons use antibiotics during and after the operation as well as meticulously sterile technique.
 If it does occur it is possible that the implant may need to be removed.

 - Implant rupture.
 More frequent with saline implants.
 Read about possible manufacturer warranties covering ruptures.

 - Implant deflation.
 Occurs when a saline implant ruptures and the salt water leaks out of the implant.